Travelport-xx/travelport-uapi-tutorial/lesson_1-3.md

 #### XML -> Java Types

-Of course, really the Java "types" are just a convenience for creating XML objects that are actually transmitted or received over the network to or from TravelPort.
+Of course, really the Java "types" are just a convenience for creating XML objects that are actually transmitted or received over the network to or from Travelport.
 One can actually take this "commonality" one step farther and discover that _different_ responses have parts that similar.
 For example, both `LowFareSearchRsp` and `LowFareSearchAsynchRsp` share elements in the XML representation (and thus the Java type system) with the results contained in of `AvailabilitySeachRsp` and `AirPriceRsp`.
 In many different areas of both requests and response one may either need to create or understand a list of `AirSegment` objects, for example, because the WSDL (via XSD files, via a generator, via XML, and finally via your programming language) is defined to have a list of AirSegment objects in the same way.

 #### Go To Definition